OUR PRIVACY MISSION STATEMENT

 We collect the personal data that you may volunteer while using our services.
 We do not collect information about our visitors from other sources, such as public records or bodies, or private organisations.
 We do not collect or use personal data for any purpose other than the specific services.

 For our IT Support, services and training customers we process your information for the performance for the performance of any contract we enter into with you to allow us to provide our services to you, only where they are under duty to deal with your data in accordance with the Data Protection Act and the General Data Protection Regulation.

 We will not store your personal information for any longer than we need to, however we may be obliged by law to store your communications and personal information including activity logs and we may need to show details of these to government or authorised officials upon request.
 Like many websites, we use log files to monitor the effectiveness of our website.

-The data we collect from you will be stored within the UK and USA.
+The data we collect from you will be stored within the UK.
 By providing us with this data, you agree to this storing and/or processing.

 Unfortunately, the transmission of data and information via the internet is not completely secure.
 Although we do our very best to protect your personal data, we cannot guarantee the security of your data transmitted to our website; the transmission is at your own risk.

 We have implemented security policies, rules and technical measures to protect the personal data that we have under our control from:

 - Unauthorised access